stan-dev/design-docs/designs/0031-language-deprecation-schedule.md

 - Above I set the term of deprecations at 3 minor versions/1 year.
 This may be too long for some features and too short for others, and is worth discussing.
-- This is independent of questions about larger features like the ODE solver changes and the potential of a Stan version 3.0, but these should be considered when thinking of the long term health of the project as well.
-How to handle the "major" or semantic changes to the language is not resolved by this proposal.
+- This proposal is independent of questions about larger features like the ODE solver changes and the when and what of a Stan version 3.0.
+How to handle the "major" or semantic changes to the language is not resolved by this proposal, aside from the remark that they require major version bumps.
 - At the moment, we tend to not backport bug fixes if we fix them in the next minor version.
 We may want to consider this or some other sort of long-term support schedule if we begin introducing any sort of breaking changes.